 This is great questions where you are expecting just a short, simple answer e.g. preference or favourite item.

-Fill in the Field Length and Maximum Length fields to customize your question.
+Fill in the Field Length and Maximum Length fields to customise your question.

 Below is an example of a question with Field Length of 20 and character Maximum Length of 250.
+Please note that 255 characters is the maximum length supported for single line of entered text answers.
 You can increase the Field Length value, if you want the empty field to appear longer.

 Multiple lines of entered text